The Evolution of Eyeflite

 We’re on a mission to make technology and communication more accessible and affordable for everyone because we believe that a disability should not define one’s abilities.

-Eyeflite is a startup building a hands-free communication and digital content delivery platform for virtual and augmented reality to empower people with movement disabilities with more independence and control.
+Eyeflite is a growing small business building a hands-free communication and digital content delivery platform for virtual and augmented reality to empower people with movement disabilities with more independence and control.
 This allows a user to stay competitive at work or school while staying connected to the people that matter.

 With head tracking or voice dictation, users can type on virtual keyboards, respond to messages, browse the internet, control various smart devices, and play games.